platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/service-configuration.md

   - "/gettingstarted/own-code/service-configuration.html"
 ---

-In the previous step, you created a collection of empty configuration files that will allow the project to be deployed on Platform.sh.
+In the previous step, you created a collection of empty configuration files to allow the project to be deployed on Platform.sh.

-Now you will need to include information that will tell Platform.sh how you want your application to connect to its [services](/configuration/services/_index.md) in a `.platform/services.yaml` file.
+Now you need to include information that tells Platform.sh how you want your application to connect to its [services](/configuration/services/_index.md).

+If you don't need any services, you can [skip to the next step](./app-configuration.md).

 With the following project structure: